Football Focus

-Football Focus is a BBC television magazine programme launched in 1974, broadcast live on BBC One on Saturday lunchtimes during the football season.
-The programme, along with Final Score, is a remnant from the former flagship sports show Grandstand which for decades dominated the BBC One Saturday afternoon TV schedules.
+Football Focus was a BBC television magazine programme broadcast from 31 August 1974 until 1988, and from 1992 until 24 May 2026, live on BBC One on Saturday lunchtimes during the football season.
+The programme, alongside Final Score, was a segment of the flagship sports show Grandstand, which for decades dominated the BBC One Saturday afternoon TV schedules.
 Football Focus became a programme in its own right in 2001.

-The show is now a weekly magazine, with reports from across the country at all levels of English and Scottish football.
-It previews the weekend's fixtures and provides updates from the early Premier League game.
-Since BBC have the rights to Premier League highlights, Football Focus also shows the key moments from midweek matches.
+It was a weekly magazine, with reports from across the country at all levels of English and Scottish football.
+It previewed the weekend's fixtures and provided updates from games which had already kicked off.
+Since the BBC had the rights to Premier League highlights, Football Focus also showed the key moments from midweek matches.

-As of 2021, presenter Alex Scott is joined by two football pundits such as Fara Williams, Martin Keown, Dion Dublin, Nedum Onuoha, Shay Given, Ellen White, Stephen Warnock and Rachel Brown-Finnis.
-Other pundits to have appeared include Mark Lawrenson, Jermaine Jenas, and Micah Richards.
-Match of the Day commentators, including Steve Wilson, Guy Mowbray, Jonathan Pearce, and Simon Brotherton often check-in with game previews from the stadiums.
+The presenter was normally joined by two football pundits, and Match of the Day commentators often checked in with game previews from the stadiums.

 History

-For several years up to 1974, Grandstand aired a slot called "Football Preview", previewing the day's matches which, in 1974, evolved into Football Focus, which continued to be part of Grandstand and was the first item of the programme.
+For several years until 1974, Grandstand aired a slot called "Football Preview", previewing the day's matches which, in 1974, evolved into Football Focus, which continued to be part of Grandstand and was the first item of the programme.

-From 1988 to 1992, the Focus name was dropped and football previews were was only aired on FA Cup weekends due to ITV having exclusive Football League rights.
-This preview was billed in the schedules as Football.
-The Football Focus brand was restored in August 1992 when the BBC won the Premier League highlights rights and the programme, once again, became a weekly slot as the first item of Grandstand.
-This continued until 2001 when, from the start of 2001/02 season, Focus became a stand-alone lunchtime show.
+From 1988 to 1992, Football Focus did not air.
+Football previews were only broadcast by the BBC on FA Cup weekends, as ITV had exclusive Football League rights during this period.
+Football Focus returned in August 1992 when the BBC won the Premier League highlights rights and the programme again became a weekly slot as the first item of Grandstand.
+This continued until the start of the 2001–2002 season, when Football Focus became a stand-alone lunchtime show.

-In 2009 Dan Walker became the main host, and was in the hot seat when the show moved to the MediaCityUK complex in Salford, Greater Manchester.
+In 2009, Dan Walker became the main host.
+The show moved to the MediaCityUK complex in Salford, Greater Manchester, in 2011.

-In 2021, former England and Arsenal right-back Alex Scott became the first full-time female host of the show, presenting her first show on 14 August.
-She replaced Dan Walker who had presented the show for the previous twelve years.
+In August 2021, former Arsenal and England player Alex Scott became the first full-time female presenter of the show.
+She replaced Dan Walker, who had presented the show for the previous twelve years.

+Cancellation

+On 23 April 2026, it was announced that Football Focus would be axed at the end of the season after 52 years on air, with the final episode airing on 24 May 2026.